Brunei Darussalam Country Report

 Health and Medical

-There are no major health-related concerns, except for mosquito-borne diseases.
-Adequate and good quality medical care, as well as Western medicines, are present, although they are highly limited to urban centers.
-Water is safe to drink.
+There are no major health-related concerns except for mosquito-borne diseases.
+Vaccines before travel are also required, for example, for yellow fever.
+Adequate and good-quality medical care and Western medicines are present, although they are highly limited to urban centers.
+Tap water is not considered safe for drinking unless otherwise directed.

 Political